 It only takes a quick glance at current drunk driving statistics to see just how dangerous this behavior can be.
 Sadly, one person dies in a drunk driving-related accident every 50 minutes — that’s about 30 per day, and almost 11,000 per year.

 In case you aren’t aware, the national legal blood alcohol limit for drivers is .08%.
 In the state of Texas, your driver’s license implies consent to a breath or blood alcohol test.
 If you’re stopped on suspicion of DUI and you refuse the request for a test, your driver's license will be suspended on the spot for 180 days.

 It’s also worth mentioning that your first DUI offense in Texas can cost you $2,000 in fines, license suspension for one year, and a minimum of three days in jail.

 Unlike some other states, in Texas, everyone inside your vehicle needs to be belted in securely.
 Since September 1, 2009, Chapter 545 of the Texas Transportation Code requires seatbelts for all passengers of every age, no matter where in the car they are riding.
 So those back seat drivers had better be wearing their seatbelts, or you could face fines and court costs of up to $200.

-In addition, children eight and younger must be secured in a federally-approved restraint seat, unless the child is at least four feet, nine inches in height.
-With heightened efforts put into their “Click it or Ticket” public safety campaign, you can be sure Texas cops are on the lookout for seat belt violations.
+In addition, car seat laws specify that children eight and younger must be secured in a federally approved restraint seat unless the child is at least four feet, nine inches in height.
+With heightened efforts put into their “Click it or Ticket” public safety campaign, you can be sure Texas cops are on the lookout for seatbelt violations.

 These are just a few of the most common ways you could get a ticket in Texas.
-If you want to brush up on traffic laws, try signing up for an online Texas defensive driving course—it’s a great way to ensure you’re safe and confident behind the wheel.
+If you want to brush up on traffic laws, sign up for an online Texas defensive driving course.
+It’s a great way to ensure you’re safe and confident behind the wheel.